Robb-S/capybara-train/README.md

 # capybara-train
 Training model for photos of capybaras and other animals on Colab.
+This is a Jupyter notebook based on the Fastai course.

+Slides explaining the training and deployment process are at: http://bitly.com/capydetector

-Jupyter notebook based on Fastai course.
-Model is deployed at https://capydetector.herokuapp.com/ (It may take a minute to warm up.)
+The model is deployed at https://capydetector.herokuapp.com/ (It may take a minute to warm up.)